- Search The Registry

 Wilhelmina Marie Wright was born in Norfolk, Virginia.
-She went on to study literature at Yale University, receiving a Bachelor of Arts degree and graduating cum laude in 1986.
+She studied literature at Yale University, receiving a Bachelor of Arts degree and graduating cum laude in 1986.
 Wright received her Juris Doctor from Harvard Law School in 1989.
-Wright served on the Sixth Circuit United States Court of Appeals as a law clerk.
-In 1991, she began working at the law firm of Hogan & Hartson, LLP, in Washington, D.C., where Wright took up cases involving U.S. public schools' opportunities, before joining the United States Attorney's Office in Minnesota in 1995.
+As a law clerk, Wright served on the Sixth Circuit United States Court of Appeals.
+In 1991, she began working at the Hogan & Hartson, LLP law firm in Washington, D.C..
+Wright took up cases involving U.S. public school opportunities before joining the United States Attorney's Office in Minnesota in 1995.
 In this position, Wright was an Assistant Attorney for the U.S. District Court and the U.S. Eighth Circuit Court of Appeals, where she took up cases involving illegal economic activity and violence.

-Between 2000 and 2002, Wright was involved with the Minnesota State Bar Association Task Force on the American Bar Association Model Rules of Professional Conduct, the Minnesota Judicial Council, and the Minnesota Courts Public Trust and Confidence Work Group, as a judge for the Ramsey County District Court.
+Between 2000 and 2002, Wright was involved with the Minnesota State Bar Association Task Force on the American Bar Association Model Rules of Professional Conduct, the Minnesota Judicial Council, and the Minnesota Courts Public Trust and Confidence Work Group as a Ramsey County District Court judge.

 State judicial service